yhuang85/mandy/build-source/source/physics/quantum-theory-of-fields.rst

 for any functional :math:`\Gscr` that doesn't explicitly involve :math:`t`.

 In general, the Lagrangian density is not invariant under spacetime translations.
-However, it turns out that the conserved current, which in this case is :math:`T^{\mu}_{\nu}`, can nonetheless be calculated.
+However, it turns out that the conserved current, which in this case is :math:`{T^{\mu}}_{\nu}`, can nonetheless be calculated.
 To spell out the details, let's consider the following variation

 .. math::
 	:nowrap: